 Compensation linked to goals

-Our executive compensation plans, policies and programs are designed to support and reinforce successful strategy execution, achievement of our corporate and business unit goals and to attract and retain top talent, resulting in profitable growth and long-term shareholder value.
+Our executive compensation plans, policies and programs are designed to support and reinforce successful strategy execution, achievement of our corporate and business unit goals, and to attract and retain top talent, resulting in profitable growth and long-term shareholder value.

-- enhance our culture and workforce performance
+- workforce and organizational performance

 Consistent pay-for-performance approach